 - Building inspection site visits will continue with health and safety measures in place.

 Face to face meetings with our Building Control Officers are available with Covid-19 safety measures in place including physical distancing, contact tracing and hygiene.

 - Please phone our office first to make an appointment.
 Call 07 862 8609 or 0800 734 834 (from within our district).

 Building Warrant of Fitness applications will be processed in Level 2.

 Can I book a building inspection?

 Yes, building inspections will continue in Level 2 but with health and safety measures in place.
-Priority will be given to inspections that were cancelled due to Level 4 lockdown.

 Can I view a property file?